 What is the Best Method of Heat Exchanger Tube Cleaning?

-The best method for heat exchanger tube cleaning depends on the type of despotis present.
-We recommend rotary tube cleaning systems that include shaft and brushes technology with an integrated flush for soft to medium organic deposits like mud, silt, algae, or others.
+The best heat exchanger tube cleaning method depends on the type of deposits present.
+We recommend rotary tube cleaning systems that include shaft and brush technology with an integrated flush for soft to medium organic deposits like mud, silt, algae, or others.
 This technology removes and flushes deposits quickly from tube walls.
-If hard deposits like scale, magnesium, and struvite are present, using chemical descalers like ScaleBreak are recommended.
+If hard deposits like scale, magnesium, and struvite are present, using chemical descalers like ScaleBreak is recommended.
 In extreme cases, a combination of both methods is required.
 Learn more about our chemical descalers here.

 How Often Should Heat Exchange Tubes be Cleaned?